Integrate with Zendesk

 Before you begin

-Start a Next Matter workflow instance from Zendesk and complete a step
+Start a Next Matter workflow instance from Zendesk and send data to step

 Prepare your Next Matter workflow